Fasting, Good or Bad?

-- According to Ayurveda, the time and sort of fasting is based on the body type of an individual.
-It relies on the Vaya (age), Agni (fire), Kala (season) and Dosha of the person (Vata, Pitta and Kapha).
+- According to Ayurveda, the time and sort of fasting are based on the body type of an individual.
+It relies on the Vaya (age), Agni (fire), Kala (season), and Dosha of the person (Vata, Pitta, and Kapha).

 - Ayurveda states Spring (Shishira Rutu) as the best time for fasting, according to which the cold and moist period from the end of February onwards, is exceptionally appropriate.

-- Long haul fasting can hamper health and therefore as suggested in Ayurveda, short term fasting like once a week at the similar time or few days every month is effective.
+- Long haul fasting can hamper health and therefore as suggested in Ayurveda, short-term fasting like once a week at a similar time or a few days every month is effective.

 The therapeutic importance of fasting is recommended in few diseases, when the disease manifests due to the accumulation of toxins (Ama) in the digestive system (Amashaya):

 - Fever– referred to as ‘Jwara’, results due to blocked channels causing loss of appetite and perspiration.

 - Other illnesses– Obesity, irregular menstruation and infertility.